abdullah-erturk/IDM-Tool/README.md

 | `-reset`    | Resets license and configuration.                        |
 | `-silent`   | Performs a silent installation with no user interaction. |

+Note:

+- I recommend using the -debug and -force parameters during use.
+- If you get a fake serial error, uninstall IDM with HiBit Uninstaller and reinstall it.
+Then you can license it with the IDM Tool.
+- The IDM Tool application only performs licensing through Regedit; it does not modify any IDM files.
+Because of this feature, IDM licensed with this application can be updated without losing the license.
+(Testing)

 ⚠️ Disclaimer